 As a working mother (I work as a student :), I am eligible to send my children to hoikuen, or full day nursery.
 The kindergarten (yochien) school time is short, from 9 am to 1 pm, so I can not work for long time at school.
 There is one yochien close to NAIST, Takayama yochien.
 Hoikuen school time is much longer, from 9 am to 6 pm.
 We can pick up the children later, but we have to pay additional fee.

-There are several (relatively) close hoikuen around NAIST: 1.
-Kitayamato hoikuen, 2.
+There are several (relatively) close hoikuens around NAIST: 1.
+Kitayamato hoikuen (now merge with Takayama yochien and became Takayama Kodomoen), 2.
 Pure (pyu-a) hoikuen, 3.
 Mayumi hoikuen, 4.
 Shikanodai hoikuen.

 Kitayamato hoikuen is located in Takayama-cho, in front of Takayama elementary school (takayama gakko mae).
 I put Kitayamato hoikuen at the first place because it has a school bus.
 It very convenient.
 Especially because the bus passes through NAIST dormitories.
 I usually go there by bicycle during no-bus period.
 It takes about 15-20 min ride (I do not have any license), 30 min walk.